inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 .. image:: ../static/tutorial/012.png
    :align: center

-The INASAFE panel contains 3 sections: :guilabel:`Questions`, :guilabel:`Results` and :guilabel:`Buttons`.
+The |project_name| panel contains 3 sections: :guilabel:`Questions`,
+:guilabel:`Results` and :guilabel:`Buttons`.
 We will explore those sections one by one.

 The Questions Section
 .....................

-The intention of InaSAFE is to make it really simple and easy to perform your impact analysis.
+The intention of |project_name| is to make it really simple and easy to perform your impact analysis.
 The Questions area provides a simple way for you to formulate what it is you want to find out?
 All questions are formulated in the form:

 *In the event of* **[hazard]** *how many* **[exposure]** *might* **[impact].**